themedata/tutorials/content/tutorial/building-a-marketing-website-from-a-to-z.md

 partial = "goandtalk/slides/alternate-text-and-big-icon-layer"

   [gmgt_section.data]
-  content = "* click around and make changes as you wish.\n* select different images.
+  content = "* click around and make changes as you wish.
+Your changes are saved in the browser database automatically.\n* select different images.
 If you can't find any image, check the site settings and make sure the names of your organization and repository are correct.\n* edit menu links and sections.
 You can specify different source for the embed map and video by toggling on the app, and click on the cog icon (<i class=\"fas fa-cog\"></i>) to open the options window.
 Go to Iframe tab and embed a new resource, for example a calendar.\n" intro = " " is_global = false title = "Editing Page"